 One of the biggest risk factors for cancer is being overweight or obese.
-Eating food that is high in fat or sugar can make you gain weight, and there is strong evidence that being overweight or obese increases the risk of 11 cancers.
+Eating 'fast foods' (such as chips and fried chicken) or other processed foods that are high in fat and sugar (like chocolate, crisps and biscuits) can make you gain weight, and there is strong evidence that being overweight or obese is a cause of 12 types of cancer.

-However, diets that are high in plant foods – such as fruit, vegetables, wholegrains and pulses – can help you stay a healthy weight, and may also protect against certain cancers.
+However, diets that are high in plant foods – such as fruit, vegetables, wholegrains and beans – can help you stay a healthy weight, and may also protect against certain cancers.

 Do we eat too much fat and sugar?

-This table shows the recommended proportion of food energy that should be made up of fat, saturated fat and non-milk extrinsic sugars (NMESs), and the proportion of food energy that is made up of these nutrients in men and women in the UK, on average.
+This table shows the recommended proportion of food energy that should be made up of fat, saturated fat and free sugars, compared to the proportion of food energy that is made up of these nutrients in the UK population, on average.

 How many portions of vegetables and fruit do we eat?